dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 ![data assinged](images/data.png)
 If we look at the properties of the `Selection` object after we assigned the data we can see the distinct selections:
- * `_enter` for all data items that didn't match to a DOM element and are scheduled to be a dded,
+ * `_enter` for all data items that didn't match to a DOM element and are scheduled to be added,
  * `_exit` for all DOM elements that didn't map to a data item,
  * and the familiar `_groups` for the updated selection.